UFC Fight Night: Swanson vs. Lobov: Predictions & Analysis

 A few statistical edges stand out.
 Schnell throws significantly more leather — a 1.4 sig. strike per minute gap.
 Sandoval is far more active with takedowns, averaging 1.8 more per 15 minutes.
 Sandoval has tighter striking defense, making opponents miss more often.

 The Pick: Hector Sandoval over Matt Schnell.
-The model gives Sandoval a slight nod at 61% — this could easily go either way.
-Notably, the betting market has Sandoval at 44% implied while our model sees 61% — a 18-point disagreement that could signal value.
+We're leaning Sandoval here at 66%, a solid but not overwhelming edge.
+Notably, the betting market has Sandoval at 44% implied while our model sees 66% — a 22-point disagreement that could signal value.

 Methodology